 - A broccoli tea, rich in sulforaphane rapidly attenuates a subset of Parkinson’s disease symptoms,

 - There was a clear distinction in the response of non-motor compared to motor symptoms.
-This implies that at least 2 different processes are involved in the genesis and/or resolution of Parkinson’s disease symptoms.
+This implies that at least 2 different mechanisms are involved in the genesis and/or resolution of Parkinson’s disease symptoms.

 What more can we learn from the results of this patient-driven study?

-The 3 symptoms which responded most strongly and progressively to the treatment were “fatigue, sleep quality and lack of motivation”.
+The three symptoms which responded most strongly and progressively to the treatment were “fatigue, sleep quality and lack of motivation”.
 These symptoms have a strong association with energy production.
 This implies that the first direct impact of upregulating Nrf2 is to improve energy production in neurons, most likely by reducing ROS damage to mitochondria.
-If so, this could also break the vicious circle whereby mitochondrial damage, once established is self-sustaining.
-ROS damage to mitochondria creates more ROS which leads to more mitochondrial damage etc. In extreme cases it can get out of control.
+If so, this could also break the vicious circle whereby mitochondrial damage, once established is self-sustaining because ROS damage to mitochondria creates more ROS which sustains more mitochondrial damage etc. In extreme cases it can get out of control.
 We can infer from this that oxidative stress is likely to be the dominant mechanism in the genesis of the process that leads to these non-motor symptoms.
 If confirmed, this mechanistic pathway should be the primary target to be investigated in any therapeutic plan to fight Parkinson’s disease.

 Urinary incontinence and night time urinary frequency were also considerably improved.
 These are symptoms that strongly impact the quality of life of PwP.